TheOdinProject/curriculum/foundations/javascript_basics/developer_tools_2.md

 By the end of this lesson, you should be able to:

 * Copy JavaScript Path in Chrome DevTools
+* View and edit html in the Elements tab
+* View the Resources Panel to check the scripts running on a website
+* Add CSS Pseudostate to a Class
+* View CSS Properties in Alphabetical Order
+* View and edit the Box Model of any Element in Chrome DevTools
+* View a page in print mode
+* Enable or Disable CSS Classes
+* Simulate media queries in Device Mode
+* Add breakpoints to JavaScript code from browser
+* Pause JavaScript code using breakpoints

 ### Opening Dev Tools